Croatian language: Official status

 Standard Croatian is the official language of the Republic of Croatia and, along with Standard Bosnian and Standard Serbian, one of three official languages of Bosnia and Herzegovina.
 It is also official in the regions of Burgenland (Austria), Molise (Italy) and Vojvodina (Serbia).
 Additionally, it has co-official status alongside Romanian in the communes of Carașova and Lupac, Romania.
 In these localities, Croats or Krashovani make up the majority of the population, and education, signage and access to public administration and the justice system are provided in Croatian, alongside Romanian.

-Croatian is officially used and taught at all the universities in Croatia, and at the University of Mostar in Bosnia and Herzegovina.
+Croatian is officially used and taught at all universities in Croatia and at the University of Mostar in Bosnia and Herzegovina.
+Studies of Croatian language are held in Hungary (Institute of Philosophy at the ELTE Faculty of Humanities in Budapest), Slovakia (Faculty of Philosophy of the Comenius University in Bratislava), Poland (University of Warsaw, Jagiellonian University, University of Silesia in Katowice, University of Wroclaw, Adam Mickiewicz University in Poznan), Germany (University of Regensburg), Australia (Center for Croatian Studies at the Macquarie University), New Zealand (University of Auckland), Northern Macedonia (Faculty of Philology in Skopje) etc.

+Croatian embassies hold courses for learning Croatian in Poland, United Kingdom and a few other countries.
+Extracurricular education of Croatian is held in Germany in Baden-Württemberg, Berlin, Hamburg and Saarland, as well as in North Macedonia in Skopje, Bitola, Štip and Kumanovo.
+Some Croatian Catholic Missions also hold Croatian language courses (e.g., CCM in Buenos Aires).

 There is no regulatory body that determines the proper usage of Croatian.
+However, in January 2023, the Croatian Parliament passed a law that prescribes the official use of the Croatian language, regulates the establishment of the Council for the Croatian language as a coordinating advisory body whose work will be focused on the protection and development of the Croatian language.
+State authorities, local and regional self-government entities are obliged to use the Croatian language.

 The current standard language is generally laid out in the grammar books and dictionaries used in education, such as the school curriculum prescribed by the Ministry of Education and the university programmes of the Faculty of Philosophy at the four main universities.
 In 2013, a Hrvatski pravopis by the Institute of Croatian Language and Linguistics received an official sole seal of approval from the Ministry of Education.

 The most prominent recent editions describing the Croatian standard language are: